mru00/crane_gps_watch/README.md

 The filename is created from the current time and date.
 Use the `--output` option to specify a different filename.

-The `--device` option is used to specify the device file, default is '/dev/ttyUSB0'.

 `--split` makes the program write a single .tcx for every track currently stored on the watch.
 Default is to write a single .tcx file that contains all tracks.
 When this option is used, the `--output` option is ignored.
 The files are written in the current directory.
 The filename is taken from the start time of the workout track.
 If a file already exists, it will be overwritten.

+The `--device` option is used to specify the device file, default is '/dev/ttyUSB0'.

-Resulting track file in tcx format you can convert into gpx format by means of gpsbabel or use tcx format as it is.
+Resulting track file in TCX format you can convert into GPX format by means of [gpsbabel](http://www.gpsbabel.org/) or use TCX format as it is.

 Enjoy!